tai1nguyen/dnd-gadgetzan-gazette/about/districts.md

 #### Landmarks
 - **Statue of the Automaton** - A large steel statue depicting a giant made of gears and iron plates.
 The monument represents the city's ingenuity and inventive nature.

 - **Library of Lady Lai** - A grand public library holding information on the cultures and histories of the world.
-Named after the Blackstaff who first established it as a means to help spread knowledge through the city.
+Named after the Magos who first established it as a means to help spread knowledge through the city.

 ### Southern District
 One can indulge in the finest halfling food here, enjoy the best singers of Calishite music, and examine the most stunning works of dwarven crafting- but the first challenge is finding where these treats are housed.
 The Southern District has long been a district of laborers catering to travelers, so its folk have adopted the architectural custom of building homes and businesses above stables or around inn yards, near to where wagon trains are housed.